 Every attempt has been made to include an accurate and clearly defined description of each course offered at Jennings County High School in this Course Catalog.
-However, the fees that are listed are based on the 2015- 2016 school year.
-The actual course fees will be determined next summer.
-Thus, the fees for some courses may be considerably different from what is listed.
+However, there are circumstances in which course descriptions, prerequisites, and etc. may be adjusted throughout the school year.
+Additionally, course fees will be determined next summer and will be available at student registration.